1134742323/starter-academic-2/content/post/Zihan will show his poster in  The Chinese Mechanics Congress 2021/index.md

 ---
-title: Zihan will take part in The Deep Underground Energy Hard Rock Forum 2021
+title: Zihan will take part in The Chinese Mechanics Congress 2021
-subtitle: The Deep Underground Energy Hard Rock Forum 2021 💬
+subtitle: The Chinese Mechanics Congress 2021 💬

 # Summary for listings and search engines
-summary: The symposium will be held in Chengdu, China from August 1st to 4th, 2021
+summary: The Congress will be held in Chengdu, China from August 1st to 4th, 2021

 # Link this post with a project
 projects: []